Bounded Model Checking for Hyperproperties

 \subsection{Case study 6: Generate Mutants in Mutation Testing}

-Another application of hyperproperty with quantifier alternation is for efficiently generating test suite for mutation testing ~\cite{ftw19} We look at the beverage machine model in this paper.
+Another application of hyperproperty with quantifier alternation is the efficient generation of test suites for mutation testing.
+We look at the beverage machine model from~\cite{ftw19}.
 The beverage machine has three possible inputs: {\em request}, {\em fill}, or {\em none}.
 Based on the input, the machine may output {\em coffee}, {\em tea}, or {\em none}.
 We also use an atomic proposition $\mut$ to mark mutated traces, and $\neg\mut$ for non-mutated traces.
-In this non-deterministic model, a potentially killable mutants for mutation testing is a mutated trace $\pi$ such that, for all other non-mutated $\pi'$ who have same inputs as $pi$, the outputs will eventually diverge.
+In this non-deterministic model, a potentially killable mutant is a trace (mutated) trace $\pi_{A}$ such that, for all other (non-mutated) $\pi_{B}$, if they have same inputs as $\pi_{A}$, then the outputs eventually diverge.